When you compete on quality, “almost the best” will often still do pretty well. When you compete on price, “almost the cheapest” always loses.

 The short answer is: change your passwords.

-Because security experts agree we should be changing our passwords regularly, in any case, this is easy advise to give.
-Like me, you probably don’t change them as often as the experts suggest.
-So, now is a good time to get off your butt and do it.
+Because many security “experts” say we should be changing our passwords regularly, I suppose this is easy advise to give.
+Like me, you probably don’t change them as often as these people suggest.
+Well, now is a good time to get off your butt and actually do this.

 But what was the question?